Join the Pulaski County Master Gardeners

 How much time is involved?

-After completing your 40-hour horticulture training (one day a week for 5 weeks in the Fall) you are required to complete 40 working hours and 20 learning hours during your first year.
-In your subsequent years you will provide only 20 working hours and 20 learning hours.
+After completing your 40-hour horticulture training (one day a week for 5 weeks in the Fall) you are required to complete 40 service hours and 20 educational hours during your first year.
+In your subsequent years you will provide only 20 working hours and 20 educational hours.

 What does it cost?